bhall2001/flyballmanager-docs/docs/schedule.md

 ![Schedule Screen](/img/schedule-create.svg)
 ### Initial setup

 Prior to creating a schedule, a tournament must be created with team entries and divisions.
-Please see the tournament section (coming soon) to learn how to get started with a tournament.
+Please see the tournament section to learn how to get started with a tournament.
 Once teams and divisions are created, review the tournament Seed Chart to verify teams and divisions are set up as intended.

 ### Start order